B06: Lethal, Humane, yet Brisk Play

 Post-BriskerGolf, the resolution of a common yet atypical situation, such as duck-hooking into a cherished family pet, as previously outlined, becomes simplicity itself.

 In BriskerGolf there is no turning back!
 Playing a provisional ball is not allowed under any circumstance.

 Thus there need be no hesitation in the event of a distant direct hit on a pet mutt, donkey, goat or similar quadruped.
 You have a perfect sight line on the direction of your ball, provided the afflicted animal doesn’t bolt, and in all probability a very good audible guide to its approximate location.

-Standard practice will be to proceed with all due haste to the scene of the unfortunate accident, in the knowledge that you are entitled to a penalty placement (not drop) within three club lengths of the collision, or, if preferred, a similar drop further back, in a direct line with the direction of the shot.
+Standard practice will be to proceed with all due haste to the scene of the unfortunate accident, in the knowledge that you are entitled to a free placement (not drop) within three club lengths of the collision, or, if preferred, a similar placement further back, in a direct line with the direction of the shot.